dscroft/writing_resources/_pages/backups.md

 title: Backups
 ---

-Have a system that automatically backs up all your work, ideally online.
+It is vital that your dissertation is backed up.

-Have a pendrive that you occasionally remember to copy things onto and then store in the same bag your laptop isn't good enough.
+Having a pendrive that you occasionally remember to copy things onto and then store in the same bag your laptop isn't good enough.

+I strongly recommend that you use a system that automatically backs up all your work, ideally online.
+In an age of cloud providers and free accounts there really is no excuse.

 My rule is if it would be lost in a direct meteor strike then it's not backed up.
 A minimum of two copies, at least one of them offsite.